frostbane/stringformat/README.md

 ### matcher names ###

-1. Matchers can have any number of spaces inside (and is recommended for clarity.)
+1. Matchers can have any number of spaces inside (and is recommended for clarity).
 The template below will be parsed similarly with the examples provided.

     ```cs
     string template = "{{ mode }}://{{domain }}?q={{ query}}&n={{    limit }}";